raviolli77/machineLearning_breastCancer_Python/README.md

 	$ ./random_forest.py

 ## Conclusions
-Once I employed all these methods, we can get a better feel for the data.
-Each model provided useful features that are useful in real world applications. *Random forest* helps us see what variables were the most important when predicting the diagnoses, which is useful to help researchers know what variables are important and ultimately feature engineering. *Kth Nearest Neighbor* provides the best predictive power in terms of *cross validation*, which is our strongest metric when evaluating models.
-And *Neural Networks* provides the least false negatives which is important in this respective case study since a false negative can result in *death*.
+Once I employed all these methods, we were able to utilize various machine learning metrics.
+Each model provided valuable insight. *Kth Nearest Neighbor* helped create a baseline model to compare the more complex models. *Random forest* helps us see what variables were important in the bootstrapped decision trees.
+And *Neural Networks* provided minimal false negatives which results in false negatives.
+In this context it can mean death.

 ### Diagnostics for Data Set